-Matthew was a bright student with social, emotional and behavioural difficulties who required extra support and mentoring before his final exams.
+Matthew was a bright student with social, emotional and behavioural difficulties.
+He required extra support and mentoring before his final exams.
 Two lessons were arranged every week where sessions took place over two hours to allow for breaks during lesson time.
 Over the few weeks of tutoring Matthew’s confidence increased immensely.
 By the time of his exam, Matthew was capable of answering the majority of exam questions independently.

 AS level Biology and Chemistry